Vluuks/AndroidPractice/Week3/Content.md

 Notice that we return the altered `convertView`?
 Using this method, we now made sure that the name and student number of the students will be displayed inside the view.
 The contents are dynamically altered based on what item of the list is to be rendered, thanks to the position parameter that is passed as an argument.

-> Due to method overloading, calling `setText()` with an integer as its parameter does something different.
+> Notice the `Integer.toString()` call?
+Due to [method overloading](https://beginnersbook.com/2013/05/method-overloading/), calling `setText()` with an integer as its parameter does something different.
 It searches for the resource with that integer id.
 Thus if you want to set a specific number as the text, you will need to convert it to a `String` first!

 <a name="setup"></a>